yalavrinenko/lammps/doc/src/pair_wpmd.rst

   \cdot (\mathbf{x}-\mathbf{r})
   \right\}.

 The electron Force Field (eFF) (see :doc:`pair_style eff/cut <pair_eff>` was the first pair style of such kind implemented in LAMMPS  being in fact an extension of the original WPMD algorithm where the spin-dependent Pauli potential is added (see below).
-The definition of the wave packet width (size) :math:`s` in eFF differs from this pair style by the factor of :math:`\sqrt{3}`.
+The definition of the wavepacket width (size) :math:`s` in eFF differs from this pair style by the factor of :math:`\sqrt{3}`.

 Within the Hartree approximation the many-electron wave function is given as